 Post-upgrade Processes

 For specific use cases, flexible interconnection serves the purpose of connecting additional DERs in a constrained area until the dynamic limits at a given location are reached.
-If an EDC decides to upgrade this location once dynamic limits are reached, this raises important questions on how this upgrade flexible interconnection and future customers as well as who pays for the upgrade.
+If an EDC decides to upgrade this location once dynamic limits are reached, this raises important questions on how this upgrade impacts the flexible interconnection and future customers as well as who pays for the upgrade.

-Once an upgrade is complete, flex IX customers are expected to temporarily benefit from the upgrades as flex IX customers are expected to be curtailed less as additional capacity becomes available.
-However, flex IX customers are unlikely to be incentivized to contribute to the upgrade as these projects have already been financed under flex IX.
+Once an upgrade is complete, Flex IX customers are expected to temporarily benefit from the upgrades as Flex IX customers are expected to be curtailed less as additional capacity becomes available.
+However, Flex IX customers are unlikely to be incentivized to contribute to the upgrade as these projects have already been financed under Flex IX.
 Moreover, Flex IX customers would still be curtailed prior to an upgrade and would be the first facilities to be curtailed once firm limits are reached in an upgraded area.
-The subgroup will continue to evaluate these factors to determine an equitable path forward once upgrades are complete in flex IX areas.
+The subgroup will continue to evaluate these factors to determine an equitable path forward once upgrades are complete in Flex IX areas.

 Implementation Plan